Class Descriptions

 Dogs possess an extremely high level of scent capability - 100,000 times stronger than humans!
 Enjoy seeing your dog work with their natural abilities!

 Scent Work is a sport based on the work of professional detection dogs (such as drug dogs), employed by humans to detect a wide variety of scents and substances.
 In AKC Scent Work, dogs search for cotton swabs saturated with the essential oils of Birch, Anise, Clove, and Cypress.
 The cotton swabs are hidden out of sight in a pre-determined search area, and the dog has to find them.
 Teamwork is necessary: when the dog finds the scent, they have to communicate the find to the handler.
-We offer an introductory course for beginner dogs and owners.
+Beginning Scentwork is an introductory course for beginner dogs and owners.

 To register or for more information on tracking and scent work classes, Contact Sandy Roth at 814-238-1822.